-In this 28 November 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on productivity versus productiveness, abuse of animals, the redemption of michael vick, facebook friending policy, fighting apathy, cultural equality, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 28 November 2010, I answered questions on productivity versus productiveness, abuse of animals, the redemption of Michael Vick, Facebook friending policy, fighting apathy, cultural equality, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now